Holographic beta function in de Sitter space: Renormalization group and stochastic universe

-dS space has a cosmological horizon.
-Gibbons and Hawking pointed out that it has a geometric entropy proportional to the area of the horizon \cite{Gibbons1977}.
+Gibbons and Hawking pointed out that de Sitter space has a geometric entropy proportional to the area of the horizon \cite{Gibbons1977}.
+They rotate $dS_4$ into $S_4$.
+The volume of $S_4$ is $V_{S^4}={8\pi^2 / 3H^4}$.
+The Einstein action on $S^4$ is $V_{S^4}{6H^2 / 16\pi G_N}=1/g$. de Sitter entropy is the inverse of the dimensionless coupling $g=G_NH^2/\pi$.
+We may consider de Sitter like space-time which undergoes the slow roll inflation.
 If the Hubble parameter decreases with time, the dS entropy must increase simultaneously.
 We investigate four-dimensional gravity on dS space from an entropic point of view.
-We postulate that the identity of the dS entropy is the von Neumann entropy of the conformal zero mode \cite{Kitamoto2019-1,Kitamoto2019-2}.
-As the Universe expands at an accelerated rate, zero modes accumulate at the horizon.
-In this sense, it is a natural idea.
-For the consistency with the local Lorentz symmetry, only the conformal mode may contribute to the anomalous time evolution of the entropy.
+We have postulated that the quantum correction to the dS entropy comes from the scale distribution of the universe \cite{Kitamoto2019-1,Kitamoto2019-2}.

+This conformal mode distribution operator is renormalized due to IR logarithms.
+For example it may acquire time dependence.
+We prove that it obeys Fokker-Planck equation.
+We subsequently solve the FP equation and identify different types of the solutions.
+This is the major goal of this paper.
+By applying the renormalization group, we derive the Fokker-Planck and Langevin equations for the conformal mode distribution function $\rho(\omega)$ at the horizon scale.
+We emphasize that the boundary theory is very different from the bulk theory.
+The bulk theory is quantum field theory or its UV completion like string theory.
+The FP equation implies the boundary theory is stochastic.
+It establishes the stochastic nature of conformal zero mode $\omega$ and the curvature perturbation $\zeta$ at the horizon exit.
+In contrast, there is no universality concerning shape of the potential .

+Suppose $\zeta$ is made of the pile of the modes $ \zeta =\sum_i \Delta\zeta_i$ where $i $ denotes different horizon exit time.
+The constituants have non-vanishing self-correlation . $<\zeta^2>=\sum_i <(\Delta \zeta_i)^2> =4gN/m=g/\epsilon$ for curvature perturbation.
+The magnitude of the two point function is proportional to the e-folding number $N$.
+This represents the identical fractal dimension 2 with the random walk.
+The slow roll parameter is $\epsilon\sim O(1/N)$ .
+The power of the inflaton potential $m$ does not change this ubiquitous signal although it changes the magnitude of the 2 point function.

+We investigate the distribution of the conformal zeromode $\omega$ .
+It is assumed to be Gaussian since gravity is weakly coupled except near the Planck scale.
+We start with the Gibbons-Hawking type distribution.
+We focus on the massless Lorentz scalar mode.
+There is only one such a mode $\omega$ in Einstein gravity in our gauge.
+In fact $\omega\sim \sqrt{3}/4 X$ after projecting out massive mode. $X$ is equal to curvature perturbation $\zeta$. $X$ has negative norm and the rest of the variables with non vanishing mixing will inherit it.
+This part is explained in Appendix A for self-contained-ness and establish the standard convention.

+Let us consider 2 point function of the conformal mode at the coincident limit.
+The conformal modes are creation and annihilation eigenstates but not the mass eigenstates .
+We project the conformal mode onto $X$ field and let $X$ field propagates just like quarks or neutrinos.
+So the propagator of $\omega $ has the projection factor $T=<\omega|X>,|T|^2=3/16$.

-dS space can be decomposed into the bulk and the boundary, i.e., the sub-horizon and horizon.
-From holographic perspective, we consider the conformal zero mode dependence of the Einstein-Hilbert action:
+dS space may be decomposed into the bulk and the boundary, i.e., the sub-horizon and horizon.
+From a holographic perspective, we consider the conformal zero mode dependence of the Einstein-Hilbert action: